Do you have a thyroid disorder? Or rather, do you suspect

 Poor conversion of T4 to T3 often boils down to chronic inflammation.

-To help lower inflammation, follow an anti-inflammatory diet that is rich in fruits, veggies, wild-caught fish, nuts, seeds, and legumes.
+, follow an anti-inflammatory diet that is rich in fruits, veggies, wild-caught fish, nuts, seeds, and legumes.
 Limit foods that may worsen inflammation like refined grains, processed foods, alcohol, and added sugar.

 Remember to eat enough calories, too!